-- 1. If pitman shaft needle bearing was removed because of damage, install new needle bearing into gear housing bore from seal bore end, pressing against stamped identification on bearing with Tool J-6657.
+- 1. If pitman shaft needle bearing was removed because of damage, install new needle bearing into gear housing bore from seal bore end, pressing against stamped identification on bearing with tool J-6657.
 Press in until bearing clears shoulder in gear housing, 1/32" maximum.
 Rollers in bearing must be free to rotate. - 2.
-Lubricate new pitman shaft seals in automatic transmission oil.
+Lubricate new pitman shaft seals on automatic transmission oil.
 Install the inner, single lip seal in bore first, then a back-up washer.
-See Figure 8-50.
-Using Tool J-6219, drive the seal and washer in far enough to provide clearance for the outer seal, back-up washer and retaining ring.
-See Figure 8-51.
+See Figure 90-50.
+Using

+- tool J-6219, drive the seal and washer in far enough to provide clearance for the outer seal, back-up washer and retaining ring.
+See Figure 90-51.
 The inner seal must not bottom on the counterbore.
-Install the outer double lip seal and the second back-up washer in bore only far enough to provide clearance for the retaining ring with Tool J-6219.
-Install retaining ring with No. 3 Truarc Pliers Tool J-4245, making certain that ring is seated properly.
+Install the outer double lip seal and the second back-up washer in bore only far enough to provide clearance for the retaining ring with tool J-6219.
+Install retaining ring with No. 3 truarc pliers tool J-4245, making certain that ring is seated properly. - 3.
+Assemble the side cover on the pitman shaft.
+Screw the lash adjuster through the side cover until the side cover bottoms on the shaft and then back off 1/2 turn.